lvillasen/RedPitaya-Muon-Decay/README.md

 This project includes a programmable double-pulse generator.

-The pulse generator produces pulses of 3.3 V amplitude.
+The pulse generator produces pulses of 3.3 V amplitude on DIO7_P of the extension connector E1.

 If you decide to use this pulse generator, CHANGE THE RANGE SELECTOR OF THE RedPitaya BOARD TO HV.